 A: Each therapist makes his or her own schedule and may have different office hours.
 Your therapist will typically discuss scheduling on your first appointment.

 Q: What forms of payment do you take?

 A: Payment is made at the end of your session and is handled by your therapist.
-We can take cash, check or credit card as forms of payment.
+We can take cash, check, or credit card as forms of payment (fee of approximately 4% added to card payments).
 Some clients pay with their Health Savings Account card.
-We also work with Employee Assistance Programs.

 Q: What types of conditions do your therapists treat?